Bacopa

 The leaf is the sole medicinally used part, processed as crude powder or as standardised extracts titrated to bacoside content.

-Leaf — The aerial leaf tissue is the only part used therapeutically.
-Leaves are harvested from the whole plant and either dried to powder or subjected to ethanolic or aqueous extraction to concentrate the bacoside saponin fraction.
+Aerial leaf tissue, harvested from the whole plant, dried to powder or extracted to concentrate the bacoside saponin fraction.

 Available Galenical Forms